Digital history: Notable Projects

 In addition to Ayers, Thomas, Lutz, and Rosenzweig, numerous other individual scholars work with digital history techniques and have made and/or continue to make important contributions to the field.
 Robert Darnton's 2000 article, "An Early Information Society: News and the Media in Eighteenth-Century Paris" was supplemented with electronic resources and is an early model of the discussions around digital history and its future in the humanities.
 One of the first major digital projects to be reviewed by the American Historical Review (AHR) was Philip Ethington's "Los Angeles and the Problem of Urban Historical Knowledge"—a multimedia exploration of changes to Los Angeles' physical profile over the course of several decades.
+In this essay, he also expresses his beliefs that historians have major power in the new world of digital knowledge.
 Patrick Manning, Andrew W. Mellon Professor of World History at the University of Pittsburgh, developed the CD-ROM project "Migration in Modern World History, 1500-2000."
 In the "African Slave Demography Project," Manning created a demographic simulation of the slave trade to show precisely how declined in West and Central Africa between 1730 and 1850 as well as in East Africa between the years 1820 and 1890 due to slavery.
+He acknowledged the power digitalization had on his project, and how it reflected his belief of coevolution.
 Jan Reiff, of UCLA, co-edited the print and online versions of the Encyclopedia of Chicago.
 Andrew J. Torget, founded the Texas Slavery Project while at VCDH and continues to develop the site as he completes his PhD—likely a model for new digital scholars who will incorporate digital components into larger research agendas.

 Another notable project that makes use of digital tools for historical practice is The Quilt Index.
 As scholars became increasingly interested in women's history, quilts became valuable to study.
 The Quilt Index is an online collaborative database where quilt owners can upload pictures and data about their quilts.
 This project was created due to the difficulty of collecting quilts.
 Firstly, they were in the possession of various institutions, archives, and even civilians.
 And secondly, they can be too fragile or bulky for physical transport.